PiotrJustyna/road-to-orleans/3/readme.md

     * `./run-silo-local.sh`
     * `./run-client-docker.sh`

+Alternatively, one can use the `.vscode/tasks.json` and `.vscode/launch.json` files to build and run local instances of silos and clients.

 The way it is all set up is:

 * for local runs (local, meaning on the physical machine, non-dockerized), both the client and the silo host get the local ip address of the machine they are running on.
 They use that IP to communicate with each other.